 Mount Sandy Conservation

-The Coorong National Park and Lakes Alexandrina and Albert are the meeting point where the Murray Australia's largest river, with a catchment of over one million square kilometers feeds into the Southern Ocean.
+The Coorong National Park and Lakes Alexandrina and Albert are the meeting point where the Murray, Australia's longest river, with a catchment of over one million square kilometers feeds into the Southern Ocean.
 Part of South Australia's Limestone Coast, this region features some of the country's most breath-taking landscapes.
 However, land surrounding these national treasures has been largely cleared for agriculture.

 The Mount Sandy Conservation Project helps protect native animals and habitat, and promotes partnerships for conservation between Traditional Landowners and non-Indigenous Australians.